nnn1590/gcmm/Readme.md

 Suloku has updated the code to newest libraries to port it to the Wii system, and what I find more important: restoring savegames now works properly.

 EnterpriseFreak updated the Code very well and added Support for the Great sd2sp2 Adpater.
-Also he fixed the Bootloader Button on the Gamecube.
+Also he added the "Restart Into" Option.
 Please checkout his github: https://github.com/EnterpriseFreak-v2

 ### Features